Stuycs-K/final-project-9-landat-linm/WORKLOG.md

 ### May 23

-I added the pieces class, and created the game class's toString and the highlight function to process the card inputs.
+I added the pieces class, with fields pieceType and player, and the accessor methods.
+I also created the game class's toString and the highlight function to process the card inputs.

+### May 24

+I added display methods for Game and Pieces.
+I found images on the web for Pieces, cropped them, adjusted them, uploaded them, and implemented them in the display functions for the pieces.
+I used a hexcolor finder to adjust the in game colors to precisely match the images needed.
+In the display function for game, I created the game grid/board, and iterated through the board array to display the pieces.
+I was able to make several bugfixes to game, but unfortunately I ran into a nonullpointer error, and spent 40 minutes fighting it in vain. :(

 ## Mikayla Lin